 This can be an incredibly convenient way to purchase potatoes, especially if you use them in lots of your meals and don’t live close to a grocery store.

-However, if you are trying to plan your meals you might need to know how many potatoes on average are in the sack.
+However, if you are trying to plan your meals, you might need to know how many potatoes, on average are in the sack.

 Ultimately, the number of potatoes you can get in a 10-pound sack depends on the type of potato you are buying.
 A larger amount of smaller and lighter potatoes will fit into the 10-pound sack than bigger and heavier varieties.

 Purchasing potatoes in these kinds of quantities can often be the most cost-effective way of feeding your family.
-However, it is important to make sure that you have proper storage capabilities when bulk buying potatoes, especially for smaller varieties.

 Number Of Potatoes By Weight